openshift-labs/learn-katacoda/intro-openshift/deploying-images/06-importing-application-images.md

 To deploy an instance of the application from the image stream which has been created, run the command:

 ``oc new-app blog-django-py --name blog-1``{{execute}}

+This is using the image stream name, not the full name which identifies the image as being on the Docker Hub Registry.

 This should yield output similar to: